essarhash/notes/source/content/You Are Witnessing the Death of American Capitalism - Benn Jordan.md

 And right now we are at 123% higher than it has ever been in the history of our economy.

-Our national debt as of February 2025 is $36.5 trillion and our total debt is $102 trillion.
+Our national debt as of February 2025 is $36.5 trillion, and our total debt is $102 trillion.

 I would say that we're well past the point of no return, but I don't even know what that is because this is so unprecedented.